 Les Deux Abeilles, 189 rue de l’université, Paris 7

-This new rather British teatime address, based on Agatha Christie’s famous personnage is the height of French elegance in the 7th.
+This rather Oh-so-British teatime address, based on Agatha Christie’s famous personnage is the height of French elegance in the 7th.
 Scones with jam and cream, crumble, orange cake for example are just some of the treats on the menu.
 Also open for a British-style breakfast, lunch and dinner.

 Miss Marple, 16 Avenue de la Motte Piquet, Paris 7

 If you’re not far from the Eiffel Tower, head to a most gourmet block on rue Saint Dominique as it’s so less touristy and if you’re like me and adore Japanese-influenced French pastries, then Aoki is your address.
-The tea salon is relaxed and quiet at the back of the boutique.
-More details on the pastries here but if you want to try something French but unique then the ‘Bamboo’ is Chef Aoki’s clever Japanese take on an Opéra pastry, the ‘Zen’ with a sesame pastry, topped with sesame creams, white chocolate and Cognac, plus the ‘Forêt Verte Kyoto’, a boozy cherry Matcha slice of green tea velvet – not too sweet, just sublime.
+In true Japanese ambience, it’s relaxed and quiet at the back of the boutique.
+More details on the pastries here but try the ‘Bamboo’, Chef Aoki’s clever chocolate & green tea Japanese take on an Opéra pastry, the ‘Zen’ with a sesame pastry, topped with sesame creams, white chocolate and Cognac, plus the ‘Forêt Verte Kyoto’, a boozy cherry Matcha slice of green tea velvet – not too sweet, just sublime.
 Eclairs, cream choux buns and macarons are in all infused with different favourite Japanese teas.
 (AC) Also in Galeries Lafayette Gourmet.
 Closed Monday.

 Sadaharu Aoki, 103 rue Saint Dominique, Paris 7